uca-m1informatique-softeng/M1-S1-7W-vamos/README.md

  - Military battles at the end of each age
  - Players can trade resources with their neighbors for coins
  - Card Decks are dealt during an age according to their age number (e.g. no age II card during age I)
- - At the end of Age III, points are counted and the winner is printed
+ - At the end of Age III, points are counted, and the winner is printed

 ### Cards and Wonders :
  - Players can build cards